Building a Vue chat app: Using Sendbird’s UIKit in a Vue.js application

 Our project will be built using Vue 3 and the app will render a fully working version of Sendbird’s React UIKit inside the main Vue chat app.
 The Vue app will pass configurations into the UIKit and UIKit will also pass user information back to Vue.
 This two-way communication will allow us to display a Sendbird user’s name and unread message count in the top header of our Vue app.
 The result will look like this.

-Setting up your Vue chat app
+Step 1: Setting up your Vue chat app

 Vue has a handy command line tool to quickly scaffold applications.
 Just run the following wherever you want your project to live.